 “Coral has a somewhat surprising stress response, which is to "kick out" certain types of algae that live symbiotically within the coral tissue—although we don’t know exactly why it does this,” Berumen explains.
 “The algae give corals their colors, so you can see right through to the white skeleton of the coral animal when bleaching occurs, hence the term.”

 Coral bleaching has the potential to reverse: algae may be able to return to the corals and help revive and replenish the reef.
 However, if certain stressors, such as high temperatures and fluctuating nitrogen levels, continue for an extended period, the corals cannot recover and eventually die.

-Over the past two years, Scientists have become increasingly concerned for the future of these fragile yet vital ecosystems following wide-scale bleaching events of increased severity right across the globe.
+Recently, scientists have become increasingly concerned for the future of these fragile yet vital ecosystems following wide-scale bleaching events of increased severity right across the globe.

 Voolstra’s team is conducting a genome sequencing study on corals from the northern and southern Red Sea hoping to identify gene variants that make the corals respond differently from one part of an ocean to another.

 “The Arabian Seas represent the warmest (and coldest) ocean basins where corals live successfully,” said Voolstra.
 “We aim to pinpoint the specific adaptations of these corals that make them so resilient.
 We recently showed that some corals associate with a particular algal symbiont, Symbiodinium thermophilum, which is very tolerant to heat and salinity change, thus increasing their resilience.
 This could one day prove to be a useful tool in helping corals survive extreme conditions.”

 However, these potential solutions should be approached with caution, say the KAUST team.
 While certain symbionts can increase resilience, it is just as important to consider all the other stressors that contribute to bleaching and what can be done to limit them.